KimSangYeon-DGU/Fire_Alarm_CCTV/server/README.md

         - pip install requests
         - pip install python-firebase

-# Function
+# Functionality
-- Fire ditection and image tansfer
+- Fire ditection, image tansfer, and control cctv and client

 # Environment
 - Python3 (But, In Python 3.7, the firebase library dosen't work..., I checked it works in version 3.6)